aaronfagan/docker-backups-s3/README.md

 # Docker Backups to Amazon S3
-This image is an always-on solution to automatically back up mounted volumes to S3.
+This image is an always-on solution to automatically back up mounted volumes to Amazon S3.

 ## Environment Variables
 Variables without default are required.